jballas/441_work/final/readme.md

 ## Assignment Details

-Using javascript, jQuery and Phaser 3, I created an HTML5 webgame.
+Using javascript and Phaser 3, I created an HTML5 webgame.

 ## Progress